“IF YOU USE FACEBOOK to get your news,” Caitlin Dewey wrote recently in The Washington Post, “please—for the love of democracy—read this first.”

 But to be most aware of what should concern us, we need to separate what is new and different about an algorithm from the techno-dystopian hype.
 That means knowing a little more about the history of news and media effects, and a little more about algorithms.

-Then we can begin to understand precisely how (and if) our news environment is really changing as much as we think it is.Nikki Usher is an assistant professor at George Washington University's School of Media and Public Affairs and a Tow Fellow at Columbia.
-She is the author of Making News at The New York Times.
+Then we can begin to understand precisely how (and if) our news environment is really changing as much as we think it is.Nikki Usher is an associate professor at The George Washington University in the School of Media and Public Affairs.
+She is the author of two books, Interactive Journalists: Hackers, Data, and Code and Making News at The New York Times.